The Silencing: Plot

 Rayburn decides to clean up and throw out his liquor, except for the still unopened bottle he bought on the day Gwen had gone missing.
 He remembers the marked truck and locates it.
 After breaking into a house, he finds the same weapons and clothes worn by the killer, along with a trove of "missing" posters, including one for his daughter.
 After finding a still-living girl under a sheet with her throat surgically cut open, the killer appears and captures Rayburn by knocking him unconscious.

 Alice notices issues with the autopsy report by Dr. Boone.
 While waiting for him in his office, she sees a photo of the doctor with his daughter Melissa wearing a necklace with the initials "MB".
 Alice realizes that Boone is the killer and immediately calls for backup to raid Boone's home; the same home Rayburn had found.

-Boone explains to Rayburn that while grieving his own daughter, who had been killed by a drunk driver, he began kidnapping and killing teen girls to "save" them from bad parents, including Rayburn.
+Boone explains to Rayburn that while grieving his own daughter, who had been killed by a drunk driver, he began kidnapping and killing teen girls with bad parents, including Rayburn.
+He claims they would have grown up as a drain on society like their parents, saying these were girls no one would miss, enraging Rayburn.
 Boone takes Rayburn to the wildlife sanctuary and forces him to flee so that he can be hunted.
 Alice sees Rayburn on the surveillance.
-Rayburn overpowers Boone and is beating him severely as Alice arrives; she attempts to stop Rayburn, but he ignores her and throws Boone into one of the spike traps, mortally wounding him.
-Alice looks on as Rayburn closes the doctor in, telling her that they are even.
-She later sits in a patrol car, listening to the radio about the ongoing manhunt for Dr Boone.
+Rayburn overpowers Boone and beats him severely as Alice arrives; she attempts to stop Rayburn, but he ignores her and throws Boone into one of the spike traps, mortally wounding him.
+Alice looks on as Rayburn closes the doctor in, telling her that they are even (he had lied earlier, saying the intruder shot him instead of Alice).
+She later sits in a patrol car, listening to the radio about the ongoing manhunt for Dr. Boone.

 Rayburn and his ex-wife have a funeral for Gwen, which Molly attends, providing him closure.
 He then empties his last bottle of whisky into the lake in memory of his daughter.